bibleexchange/romans__textbook/textbook/en/romans-en.md

 ## Witnesses are brought before the accused.

 ### The witness of creation — 1:20

 ### The witness of conscience — 2:15

 ### The witness of commandment — 3:19

-## The indictment is read from the Scriptures. — vs. 10—18
+## The indictment is read from the Scriptures. — v.
+10—18

 ### According to the rules of the court the indictment had to be written.